The latest news

 There are planned changes within our provision of Herts Haven Cafés that provide open-access drop-in spaces for children and young people across Hertfordshire to access support for their emotional wellbeing.

-We want to let you know that the Stevenage Herts Haven Café will be closed from Saturday 29 March 2025 with no further cafes planned for the area from that date.
+We want to let you know that the Stevenage Herts Haven Café has closed now with no further cafes planned for the area.
 However, our cafes in Hemel Hempstead, Watford, and Ware remain open, with our Hemel Hempstead Café opening for an extra day each week on Wednesdays as well as Thursdays and Saturdays.

 We are reaching out to those children and young people affected, to explain the situation and signpost them to suitable alternative support services.